Doot-Foundation/docs/ui.md

 # Backend & UI

-The `ui/` project is both the public website/API and the production backend that keeps Doot’s state fresh.
-The backend is implemented as a set of cron workers living inside the project alongside Next.js pages.
+The web service is both the public website/API and the production backend that keeps Doot’s state fresh.
+Scheduled workers run alongside the web endpoints.

 ## Responsibilities